Here’s How Excited Fans Are For ‘Attack On Titan’ Season 2’s April 2017 Release

 — irene???????? (@lcvesoo) January 6, 2017

-Moreover, Youtube channel Fine Brothers Entertainment made a reaction video while teens watch the trailer of Attack on Titan Season 2.
+Moreover, YouTube channel Fine Brothers Entertainment made a reaction video while teens watch the trailer of Attack on Titan Season 2.

 Attack on Titan, which will be back for its Season 2 three months from now will showcase “new titans, new locations, and new human warriors as well as many familiar faces,” according to Funimation.
 If you are particularly looking forward to new Titans, highlighted in the trailer are two Titans set to appear once the anime starts its run in April.
 AOT manga readers will easily identify these Titans shown in the trailer as Beast Titan “who’s covered in hair and has doe-eyes” and the other one is Ymir Titan, described by ComicBook as “an impish creature with talon-like nails.”